morazow/blog.morazow.com/_posts/2014-10-03-Scalding-TemplatedTsv.md

 want the data that reducer processed to be from one (or two) state at most.
 So it will create one or two files at most.

-So we want sort the data by state before writing.
-We can just add another `groupBy` operation in Scalding and do nothing in that grouping.
+To achieve this, sort the data by state using Hadoop power before writing.
+In other words, we just add another `groupBy` operation in Scalding and do not perform any aggregation operation in that grouping.
 {% highlight scala %}
 .groupBy('STATE) { g => g.pass }
 .write(TemplatedTsv(baseOutputPath, "%02d", 'STATE))